 GO Transit moves thousands of commuters and other riders to and from Vaughan daily.
-GO Stations will increasingly become focal points for activity, both as transfer points and as Intensification Areas develop to capitalize on the presence of significant transit infrastructure.
+GO Stations will increasingly become focal points for activity, both as transfer points and as Intensification-Strategic Growth Areas develop to capitalize on the presence of significant transit infrastructure.
 GO ridership is expected to grow significantly, with plans for a number of additional stations in western Vaughan on the potential Bolton GO line.
+GO Transit stations are also important destinations and facilities, providing linkages to the Active Transportation Network.

 - 4.4.1.1.
 To support the long term protection of rail infrastructure in Vaughan. - 4.4.1.2.
 To maximize utilization of rail infrastructure for goods movement by directing industrial development that requires locations adjacent to the rail corridor for business operations, and/or that utilizes rail lines for moving goods and have large volume inputs and outputs, to locations adjacent to rail corridors and Rail Facilities within Employment Areas shown on Schedule 1. - 4.4.1.3.
-To maximize utilization of GO rail corridors by: - a. directing higher density growth to areas surrounding GO stations; - b. requiring mixed-use development in areas surrounding new GO stations;
+To maximize utilization of GO rail corridors by: - a. directing higher density growth to Protected Major Transit Station Areasareas surrounding GO stations; - b. requiring mixed-use development in areas surrounding new GO stations;

-- c. encouraging redevelopment of GO station parking lots with mixed-use development, and - d. minimizing the footprint of commuter parking by supporting shared parking, parking structures and effective transit service and connections to GO stations. - 4.4.1.4.
+- c. encouraging redevelopment of GO station parking lots with mixed-use development; and - minimizing the footprint of commuter parking by supporting shared parking, parking structures, bicycle parking and facilities and effective transit service and active transportation active transportation connections to GO stations. - 4.4.1.4.
 To support rail infrastructure improvements that will allow for faster and more convenient movement of people and goods by rail. - 4.4.1.5.
 To protect rail infrastructure from encroaching adjacent development that may impede operations due to noise or environmental concerns.
-Specifically, development adjacent to a railway right-of-way shall provide: - a. appropriate land use compatibility, as may be set out in Ministry of Environment Land Use Compatibility guidelines; - b. appropriate noise and vibration levels for the adjacent development, as may be set out in Ministry of Environment guidelines on noise and vibration; and - c. appropriate separation distances and/or safety barriers, as may be prescribed by Provincial guidelines or railway operators. - 4.4.1.6.
+Specifically, development adjacent to a railway right-ofway shall provide: - a. appropriate land use compatibility, as may be set out in Ministry of Environment Land Use Compatibility guidelines; - b. appropriate noise and vibration levels for the adjacent development, as may be set out in Ministry of Environment guidelines on noise and vibration; and - c. appropriate separation distances and/or safety barriers, as may be prescribed by Provincial guidelines or railway operators. - 4.4.1.6.
 To require grade separations between the street and rail systems as needed at arterial and collector street/rail junctions without amendment to this Plan. - 4.4.1.7.
 To encourage electrification of rail corridors, where feasible, to promote clean air and community and environmental health.